SophLewDev/SophLewDev/README.md

 ### Attention to detail
 - I received a Subject Access Request (Data Protection) from a member of the public where they requested their personal information.
-This would include analysing complex and sesnitive data, and part of the documents requested included other people's personal data.
+Part of the documents requested included other people's personal data.
 - Firstly, I assessed what documents and information is relevant to the customer's request and what is their personal data.
 During my reviewing stages, I carefully examined all documents, marked and applied redactions using Adobe Acrobat Reader DC, and reviewed the documents several times.
 - My immaculate attention to detail resulted in the customer receiving a correctly redacted document that satisfies their request while not breaching General Data Protection Regulation.
 - During my project ‘Acebook’, I noticed that our comments were not appearing on our posts page, even though comments were being rendered on the comments controller.
 After analysing the files, I noticed that the comments needed to be rendered and accessed from the posts controller, to then be rendered on to the posts page.
 Therefore, within the function ‘find’ for posts in the posts controller, I called the populate method to access comments and defined a path to get the user's name that wrote the comment.